GledsonAfonso/GledsonAfonso/README.md

 # Hey!
 Welcome to my page! 👋

-My name is Gledson Afonso and I have been working as a software engineer for the last 7 years now.
+My name is Gledson Afonso and I have been working as a software engineer for the last 8 years now.

 ## Some more things about me

 - 👨🏻‍🎓 I have a bachelor's degree in Computer Engineering
 - 👨🏻‍💻 I currently work as a software engineer (be)
-- 💬 Ask me about `Java`, `Javascript`, and `Typescript`
+- 💬 Ask me about `TypeScript`/`JavaScript`, `Node.js` and `Java`

 ## Languages and tools
 <p>